Tank-Wang/oasis/docs/open_challenge.md

 ## Project Requirements

-Let’s initially focus on the core requirement: the AI Game Evaluator should be capable of assessing any game on rpggo and providing optimization suggestions.
+The AI Game Evaluator should be capable of assessing any game on rpggo and providing optimization suggestions.

 ### We provide the following API interface:
 - An API interface to retrieve essential game information, aiding the evaluator in understanding the game's foundational setup.